X marks the spot pirate-themed treasure dig.

 Natureworks recently completed the ultimate pirate’s treasure dig which has “fossilised” a vast collection of pirate paraphernalia into a sunken matrix of consolidated pirate feature elements within 5 separate adjoining fibreglass modules.
 The stone cross is the centre of the dig remains above the surrounding ground level.
 It is raised up about 45cm above ground level and features a very cute pirate parrot who is spilling the beans that has found the treasure!

-- It is designed to complement pirate ships and pirate playgrounds generally.
+- It is designed to complement pirate playgrounds

 - The overall combination of the 5 separate sections enables the use of smaller pirate digs to be incorporated into smaller spaces if required.